NavidBinAhmed/apache_airflow_dag/README.md

 ## Implementation of DAG Workflows: Directed Acrylic Graph
 1. DAG for my data pipeline ETL project - DONE

-How the first DAG (dag1) looks like:
+How the graph view of our first DAG (dag1) looks like:
    ![image](https://github.com/user-attachments/assets/a8102972-f2d4-4ff2-bafa-5570aaaa7aee)

 **Status** of grid on the workflow: